internet4000/radio4000-api-node-firebase/README.md

 # Radio4000 API

 Public API to [Radio4000.com](https://radio4000.com) using Firebase realtime capabilities.

+This API supports `GET` HTTP methods.

 ## Introduction

 Thanks to Firebase the Radio4000 data can be accessed in realtime through this API, as well as classic REST.
 The [Firebase documentation](https://firebase.google.com/docs/) explains how you can access the data for various platforms: Web, Android, iOS, C++, Unity.
-This API supports `GET` and `PUT` HTTP methods.

 We welcome anyone to use the data, and help to improve the ecosystem.